kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 by updating individual PersistentVolumeClaim objects as an ad-hoc operation.
 When the StatefulSet scales up, the new PVC(s) will be created with the old config and this again needs manual intervention.
-Modifying immutable parameters, shinking, or even switch to another storage provider is not possible currently.
+Modifying immutable parameters, shrinking, or even switching to another storage provider is not currently possible.
 This brings many headaches in a continuously evolving environment.

 ### Goals